 City and Regional Planning Research/Outreach

-Since 2008, faculty and students have worked with community partners and industry stakeholders on the development of the Memphis Music Magnet.
+Faculty and students worked with community partners and industry stakeholders on the development of the Memphis Music Magnet.
 The plan builds on the cultural assets and heritage of the Soulsville USA neighborhood and seeks to create a community where music and art tell stories, activate spaces, reclaim vacant buildings, create interaction, and connect neighbors new and old.
 The university-community partnership has received significant external funding including a $678,000 grant from ArtPlace, a national consortium of philanthropic foundations.
 The Memphis Symphony Orchestra (MSO) engaged in a yearlong residency in the Soulsville neighborhood with programming that included a series of unique musical collaborations performed in currently vacant community spaces, mentoring at neighborhood schools, programs for youth and seniors, and leadership training for area neighborhood associations.
 To host the MSO concerts and other cultural activities, a vacant grocery store at a key neighborhood location was reimagined and repurposed as a temporary performance venue.
 The kickoff event at the venue featured Soulsville native and soul legend Booker T. Jones alongside the symphony and youth performers from the Stax Music Academy.

 The Memphis Slim Collaboratory opened in April 2014 during the annual Stax to the Max festival.
 The former home of blues legend Memphis Slim was redeveloped as a music-centered community space for artistic collaboration, music training and storytelling.
 Members of Slim's family came from Chicago and California to attend the opening reception and honor the music legend.
 The membership-based Collaboratory, managed by two full-time staff, is equipped with video-casting rooms to record oral histories, and is anchored by a recording studio.
 The studio is run on a cooperative basis to support emerging artists as well as apprentices learning the production business.
 The building was designed by br3gs Architects and has been recognized with numerous awards, including: American Institute of Architect's TN Award of Merit, Builder Magazine's Builder's Choice Award, and American-Architect's Building of the Week.
 Grant funding from ArtPlace America and the Kresge Foundation supported the redevelopment and staffing of the Collaboratory.